Material Comparison

 Side-by-side comparison based on published material properties and clinical data from Crown Down tungsten carbide drills vs. standard surgical stainless steel kits.

-Drills per osteotomy 2 (crown-down protocol) 5-8 (sequential protocol)
+Drills per osteotomy2 (crown-down protocol)5 to 8 (sequential protocol)

 Hardness: why it determines drill lifespan